 36. Spurn Point

-Spurn Point is a nature reserve and heritage coast, that’s home to all kinds of birds including bar-tailed godwits, black redstarts and whitethroats, while the grasslands provide a summer home to butterflies, dragonflies and moths.
+Spurn Point is a nature reserve and heritage coast that’s home to all kinds of birds including bar-tailed godwits, black redstarts and whitethroats.
+The grasslands are worth checking out too as they provide a summer home to butterflies, dragonflies and moths.
 In the warmer months you can see black Hebridean sheep and wild roe deer grazing on the sand spit, which is also a base for a lighthouse and RNLI lifeboat station – but be careful on high tides, when Spurn Point turns into Yorkshire’s only island.

 Spurn Point, Sputn Head, Withernsea, East Riding of Yorkshire, HU12 0UG.